Learn - Transactions

 Transactions follow the budget’s permission model.

 - Owner and Editor.
-Add, edit, and delete transactions on any tracked event.
-Save the dialog to commit.
+Add, edit, and delete transactions on any event whose item has Transaction Tracking on.
+Save the dialog to finish.

 - Viewer.
 The Edit Item Event dialog opens with the title View Item Event.
 The transaction list is visible, but the Add button, the pencil icon, and the trash icon are all hidden, and double-tapping a row does nothing.
 To make changes, ask the budget owner to grant edit access; see Sharing.